vamsi765/my_sdge/README.md

 Some plans are advantageous in the summer, while others are advantageous in the winter, with a usage file covering more months you can then compare the overall costs of different plans over longer period.

-Just make sure that the starting date and the ending date are in the same year.
+Just make sure that the starting date and the ending date are spanning no more than one year.
+The ending date could be from the year following the year of the starting date, but could not include or pass the anniversary.

 ### Which climate zone should I use?
 Please check [SDGE's arcgis map](https://sempra.maps.arcgis.com/apps/Embed/index.html?webmap=9c7f4ff6255946d7a86d6fca6934db40&extent=-118.0874,32.5219,-115.6731,33.5248&home=true&zoom=true&scale=true&search=true&searchextent=true&disable_scroll=false&theme=light) : put your address into the search box, click `Enter`, then see the result.